jsummers/deark/readme.md

    Don't extract the first &lt;n> files found.
 -maxfiles &lt;n>
    Extract at most &lt;n> files.
+-get &lt;n>
+   Extract only the file identifed by &lt;n>.
+The first file is 0.
+   Equivalent to "-firstfile &lt;n> -maxfiles 1".
 -maxdim &lt;n>
    Allow image dimensions up to &lt;n> pixels.
    By default, Deark refuses to generate images with a dimension larger than